-At Sceptre, we distinguish ourselves from our competitors by providing:
+At SHR, we distinguish ourselves from our competitors by providing:

 - Hospitality Experts.
 Our staff of professionals has an extensive industry background and can fully appreciate the needs of clients. - Customer Service.
-We provide focused support of each client to ensure maximum production from the various channels. - Monthly Account Analysis.
-Each month, we analyse and review the performance of individual hotels to ensure that revenue objectives are met. - Affordable Pricing.
-With transactionfixed pricing, the client will enjoy low costs without compromising support. - Flexibility.
-Our electronic distribution channel can quickly address changes, meeting the needs of the most unique and discerning client. - Personalised Attention.
-Each client is assigned a Strategic Distribution Manager, who caters to their unique needs.
+We provide focused support of each client to ensure maximum production from the various channels. - Affordable Pricing.
+With transaction-fixed pricing, the client will enjoy low costs without compromising support. - Flexibility.
+Our platform and front-end user interfaces can be adapted and customised to serve even the most complex operations. - Personalized Attention.
+Each client is assigned a Client Experience Manager, who works closely with clients to ensure the functionality of the system is maximised for each particular client.

-For over twenty years, Sceptre continues to exceed clients' expectations.
-The current list of services spans five suites, each focused on maximizing revenues for hotels:
+For over twenty years, SHR continues to exceed clients' expectation.
+The current list of services includes four segments, each focused on maximising revenues for hotels: